 - Transparency and accountability are already important factors in the coffee process.
 Given the extensive nature of the Kopi Luwak process, it's even more important here.
 The best providers of this exotic coffee will keep meticulous records of the entire process down to the harvesting locations.

-Of the numerous Kopi Luwak and Civet coffee companies out there, no other company has impressed us like Gayo Kopi.
+Of the numerous Kopi Luwak and Civet coffee companies out there, Gayo Kopi stands us one of the most impressive.
 Their coffee is one of the most traceable Kopi Luwak on the market which speaks volumes in an industry known for sometimes questionable practices.

 They manually harvest their beans from only 100% wild civets and most importantly, have the certifications to prove it.

 Gayo Kopi is subject to very stringent quality control and accountability standards giving their customers a peace of mind that transcends even the delicious taste of their exotic brew.
 Their slogan is appropriately “No Blends, Totally Pure, Totally Fresh” which is a fitting description of their approach.
 As a testimony to this fact, Gayo Kopi is partnered with the most well documented provider of Luwak in the world.
-This specific brand of Kopi Luwak is naturally very sweet, rich, and deep with distinct notes of dark chocolate, toffee, caramel, and molasses.
-If you're aiming for the best Kopi Luwak coffee, then Gayo Kopi is the brand you're looking for.
+This specific brand of civet coffee is naturally very sweet, rich, and deep with distinct notes of dark chocolate, toffee, caramel, and molasses.
+If you're aiming for the best Kopi Luwak coffee, then Gayo Kopi is an excellent choice

 Check out this video below for some more insights into the process behind Kopi Luwak Coffee.